vmware-tanzu/velero/docs/restic.md

 # Restic Integration

-As of v0.9.0, Ark has support for backing up and restoring Kubernetes volumes using a free open-source backup tool called [restic][1].
+As of version 0.9.0, Ark has support for backing up and restoring Kubernetes volumes using a free open-source backup tool called
+[restic][1].

-Ark has always allowed you to take snapshots of persistent volumes as part of your backups, provided you’re using one of the supported cloud providers’ block storage offerings (Amazon EBS Volumes, Azure Managed Disks, Google Persistent Disks).
+Ark has always allowed you to take snapshots of persistent volumes as part of your backups if you’re using one of the supported cloud providers’ block storage offerings (Amazon EBS Volumes, Azure Managed Disks, Google Persistent Disks).
-And, since v0.6.0, we’ve had a plugin model which enables anyone to easily implement additional object and block storage backends, outside of the main Ark repository.
+Starting with version 0.6.0, we provide a plugin model that enables anyone to implement additional object and block storage backends, outside the main Ark repository.

 We integrated restic with Ark so that users have an out-of-the-box solution for backing up and restoring almost any type of Kubernetes volume*.
-We view this as a new capability for Ark, rather than a replacement for existing functionality.
-If you're running on AWS, and taking EBS snapshots as part of your regular Ark backups, great!
-There's no need to switch to using restic.
-However, if you've been waiting for a snapshot plugin to be implemented for your storage platform, or you're using EFS, AzureFile, NFS, emptyDir, local, or any other volume type that doesn't have a native snapshot concept, restic may be for you.
+This is a new capability for Ark, not a replacement for existing functionality.
+If you're running on AWS, and taking EBS snapshots as part of your regular Ark backups, there's no need to switch to using restic.
+However, if you've been waiting for a snapshot plugin for your storage platform, or if you're using EFS, AzureFile, NFS, emptyDir, local, or any other volume type that doesn't have a native snapshot concept, restic might be for you.

-Additionally, since restic is not tied to a specific storage platform, this integration paves the way for future work to enable cross-volume-type data migrations.
+Restic is not tied to a specific storage platform, which means that this integration also paves the way for future work to enable cross-volume-type data migrations.
 Stay tuned as this evolves!

-\* hostPath volumes are not supported, but the [new local volume type][4] is!
+\* hostPath volumes are not supported, but the [new local volume type][4] is supported.

 ## Setup

-This setup guide assumes you already have a working Ark v0.8.1+ installation.
-If not, go [here][2] for instructions.
-It also assumes you have the [latest release tag][3] of the Ark repo cloned locally.

-### Pre-Install Steps - Upgrading from a Previous v0.9 Alpha

-If you're upgrading from a previous pre-release version of Ark with restic, before you proceed you'll need to:
+### Prerequisites

+- A working install of Ark version 0.8.1 or later.
+See [Set up Ark][2]
+- A local clone of [the latest release tag of the Ark repository][3]

+#### Additional steps if upgrading from version 0.9 alpha

-- manually delete all of the repositories/data from your existing restic bucket
+- Manually delete all of the repositories/data from your existing restic bucket
-- delete all Ark backups from your cluster using `ark backup delete`
+- Delete all Ark backups from your cluster using `ark backup delete`
-- delete all secrets named `ark-restic-credentials` across all namespaces in your cluster
+- Delete all secrets named `ark-restic-credentials` across all namespaces in your cluster

 ### Instructions

-1. Download an updated Ark client from the [latest release][3], and move it to a location within your PATH.
+1. Download an updated Ark client from the [latest release][3], and move it to a location in your PATH.

 1. From the Ark root directory, run the following to create new custom resource definitions:

     ```bash
     kubectl apply -f examples/common/00-prereqs.yaml
     ```